shinnng/bubble.py/docs/web3.geth.rst

-Geth API
+Bub API
 ========

-.. py:module:: web3.geth
+.. py:module:: web3.bub

-The ``web3.geth`` object exposes modules that enable you to interact with the JSON-RPC endpoints supported by `Geth <https://github.com/ethereum/go-ethereum/wiki/Management-APIs>`_ that are not defined in the standard set of Ethereum JSONRPC endpoints according to `EIP 1474 <https://github.com/ethereum/EIPs/pull/1474>`_.
+The ``web3.bub`` object exposes modules that enable you to interact with the JSON-RPC endpoints supported by `Bub <https://github.com/ethereum/go-ethereum/wiki/Management-APIs>`_ that are not defined in the standard set of Ethereum JSONRPC endpoints according to `EIP 1474 <https://github.com/ethereum/EIPs/pull/1474>`_.

-GethAdmin API
+NodeAdmin API
 ~~~~~~~~~~~~~

-The following methods are available on the ``web3.geth.admin`` namespace.
+The following methods are available on the ``web3.node.admin`` namespace.

-.. py:module:: web3.geth.admin
+.. py:module:: web3.node.admin

-The ``web3.geth.admin`` object exposes methods to interact with the RPC APIs under the
+The ``web3.node.admin`` object exposes methods to interact with the RPC APIs under the
-``admin_`` namespace that are supported by the Geth client.
+``admin_`` namespace that are supported by the Bub client.

 .. py:method:: datadir()